 Adult salmon can actually create habitats that support juvenile productivity.
 Spawning adults dig spawning nests called redds.
 These redds are usually built in the gravel of riffles, and the act of digging alters the riffle’s slope and depth, creating more diverse micro-habitats than would have been there otherwise.
 Spawning salmon can also move fine sediments out of spawning gravel in a process called bioturbation, enhancing the quality of the area for other species, like other fish and benthic macroinvertebrates which also act as food resources for juvenile salmon.

 The habitat team identifies and addresses the major factors limiting the life history stages of Atlantic Salmon as needed.
-To help achieve habitat protection and restoration/enhancement, the habitat team works with landowners, MNRF, DFO, conservation authorities, municipalities, non-government organizations such as Ontario Streams and Trout Unlimited Canada, and the public.
+To help achieve habitat protection and restoration/enhancement, the habitat team works with landowners, NDMNRF, DFO, conservation authorities, municipalities, non-government organizations such as Ontario Streams and Trout Unlimited Canada, and the public.

 The core types of projects the BBTS program works on are: